 - Apple Martini - I don't know if this would count toward your 5-a-day fruit and veggie requirement!

-Whether you're an experienced cocktail party host, or are just stepping into the stylish world of cocktail party entertaining, here are tips to help make your next party a successful event.
+Whether you're an experienced cocktail party host or are just stepping into the stylish world of cocktail party entertaining, here are tips to help make your next party a successful event.

 - Stock up on plenty of ice.
 You'll need it for chilling bottles of wine or champagne as well as serving in drinks on the rocks.
-A good rule of thumb is plan to have 1-pound of ice per guest.
+A good rule of thumb is to plan to have 1-pound of ice per guest.